lcpz/awesome-copycats/README.rst

 - Fast mpd and volume shortcuts (first time you see this trick in Awesome)
 - Other fancy shortcuts for copying to the clipboard (goodbye clipboard managers!), toggle wiboxes, widgets popups, screenshots capture, moving clients
 - Quake style dropdown terminal
-- Calendar with current day hightlighted and previous/next month switch with just a click
+- Calendar with current day highlighted and previous/next month switch with just a click
 - Elegant notifications for new mails, current song, hdd critical state, low battery
 - Yahoo Weather integration
-- A net carrier status notifier
+- A net carrier status notifier (optional)
 - Full localization potential (just easily edit about 5 lines - look for 'stub' keywords)
 - Colorful autoupdating icons
 - Symbolic tag names